HBarker13/vphas_calibrate/README.md

 - The calibration is based on APASS.
 Data must be downlaoded in advance from: https://www.aavso.org/apass  and saved as a .csv file. reduce_apass.py will look for any file in the working directory (default /vphas_xxxx ) with "*apass*.csv" in the name.
 I search using the vphas pointing co-ordinates and a 1.5 degree radius.

 - calibrate_halpha.py is relatively new, so can only be run seperately once the bandmerged catalogues have been created.
+To call the script, you need to pass the vphas pointing number and which block you want to calibrate (A or B). eg. > calibrate_halpha.py -v 6789 -b A

 IF EVERYTHING IS SET UP CORRECTLY....